itscodenation/curriculum-15-16/units/opt-scratch/README.md

 #Unit 4 - Programming with Scratch

 ##Synopsis
-In this unit, the students begin work on Scratch 2.0.
-Scratch is a block based programming language that allows for visual representation of a computer program without using any syntax.
-Through three quick activities in Scratch the students will obtain a base knowledge in creating Algorithms, Boolean Logic and Variables.
+In this unit, students will begin work on Scratch 2.0.
+Scratch is a block-based programming language that allows for visual representation of a computer program without using any syntax.
+Through three quick activities in Scratch, students will obtain a basice knowledge of creating Algorithms, Variables, and Boolean Logic.

 ##Lessons